tscott0/blog/content/page/about.md

 +++
 date = "2014-07-11T10:54:24+02:00"
 subtitle = ""
-title = "About"
+title = "about me"
-bigimg = "/img/logo.png"

 +++

-I'm a software developer based in London.
+I'm a senior software engineer based in London.